We welcome schools from both the US and Canada!

 - Waste Generation: The school with the lowest per capita waste generation wins.

-- Greenhouse Gas Reduction: The school with the largest greenhouse gas reduction wins.
+- Greenhouse Gas Reduction: The school with the highest greenhouse gas reduction per capita wins.

-- Organics Reduction: The school with the largest organic reduction rate wins.
+- Organics Reduction: The school with the highest organic reduction rate per capita wins.

 - Conference Diversion Rate: The school with the highest diversion rate wins, including recycling, composting, and/or donation together.

 Free technical assistance is available to all GameDay Challenge participants to help design and implement effective waste reduction activities.
 Key tools and resources include: